35 Trendy Flat Twist Hairstyles You Must Try In 2025

 20. Flat Twists French Twist

 This ropey flat-twisted half updo is stunning.
 It has all the comfort of a classy hairstyle but the style of a modern, edgy one as well.
-The best thing about it is that it’s easy and quick to achieve.
+The best thing about it is that it is easy and quick to achieve.
+Accessorizing it can also be simple.
+Just weave some dainty beads along the twists and you are good to go.

 21. Big Flat-Twisted Mohawk